fluidblue/passdeposit/INSTALL.md

 You only need this type of installation if you want to help developing.
 You do not need to follow the instructions below, if you installed PassDeposit with npm.

 Warning: The development installation should only be used for development and testing.
-If you want to use PassDeposit, install it with npm instead.

 * git clone the repository <https://github.com/fluidblue/passdeposit>
 * Install npm and gem